Signs and Risk Factors of Gestational Diabetes Women Need To Know

 7. Pre-diabetes diagnosis

-If you’ve had a pre-diabetes diagnosis in the past, be it high sugar level or what not, you could get it during pregnancy.
+If you’ve had a pre-diabetes diagnosis in the past, be it a high sugar level or whatnot, you could get it during pregnancy.

-NOTE: You can diagnose gestational diabetes through a glucose screening test.
+NOTE: You can diagnose it through a glucose screening test.